 Primrose Cottage is a mid-terrace cottage is one of four properties situated near the village of Baycliff, six miles from Ulverston on the Furness Peninsula in Cumbria and can sleep four people.
 The cottage has two king-size double bedrooms each with an en-suite.
 The rest of the cottage contains a kitchen, dining room and sitting room with woodburning stove.
 Outside there is off road parking for two cars and a private patio with hot tub.
 Primrose Cottage is ideally located for couples looking to explore the Furness Peninsula and the Lake District National Park.

 Underfloor heating with woodburning stove.
 Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, 3 x TVs with Freeview, DVD, WiFi.
-Fuel, power and starter pack for stove inc. in rent.
+Fuel, power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair on request.
 Off road parking for 2 cars.
 Patio area with hot tub.
 Sorry, no pets and no smoking.
 Shop 6 miles, pub 1 mile.
 Note: There are 11 steps leading from the car park to the cottage.
 Note: There are internal doors joining this property with Bluebell Cottage and both parties have to unlock each door to gain access.
 If the properties are booked separately, the doors will remain locked to ensure privacy.
 Note: There is a public footpath directly opposite leading to the sea/beach.
+Please note you will need to bring your own fuel for the stove.

 Situated on the coast, across from Morecambe Bay is the small village of Aldingham.
 Local folklore says that the village was once a mile long and that many of the cottages were washed away.
 Aldingham also has a reputation as a smuggler's village, the perpetrators hiding brandy from France and tobacco from America within the church crypt.
 The village itself is close to Furness Abbey as well as the ancient market town of Ulverston, just five miles away.
 Ulverston boasts a street market every Thursday and Saturday, in addition to many festivals throughout the year.
 These include an amazing lantern procession in November and an atmospheric Dickensian weekend in early December.
 The town is also the birthplace of Stan Laurel, famous for his work with Oliver Hardy, and as such is home to the only museum dedicated to this double act in the world.
 With all the attractions of the Lake District National Park and the sandy beaches of the Furness Coast, this quiet and peaceful area has plenty to offer!